 5. It makes me stronger

 After reading all these points, this last one cannot come as a surprise.
 I guess it is a natural cause.
-When you do the thing you love most, seek your learning curve in daily life and are not afraid to even embrace your darkest moments, you will grow.
+When you do the thing you love most, seek your learning curve in daily life, and are not afraid to even embrace your darkest moments, you will grow.
 It will make you stronger.

 Enjoying the good in life is easy.
-But it is those moments of reclusiveness, pain, sorrow and heartache, of trail, that make you strong.
+But it is those moments of reclusiveness, pain, sorrow, and heartache, of trial, that make you strong.
 Building up life experience makes you strong.
 It gives you a world vision that will differ from those you left behind in that place you called home.
 You will know right from wrong better and all the greys in between.
 And yes, there will be confusing days in your life, but they become easier to deal with, because you know they will pass and take the confusion with them.

 At least, that is how it works for me.

-It is easier to get on the next bus or train home than to have to fly through time zones when you get stuck in solo travel realising all you want to do is get home.
+It is easier to get on the next bus or train home than to have to fly through time zones when you get stuck in solo travel realizing all you want to do is get home.